Externships: Information for Student Participants

 If the externship host does provide housing along with the externship, or if the student finds a housing host within the Carleton network and by using Career Center resources, it is the student’s responsibility to contact that host and determine if the housing situation will be an acceptable one.
 The student is strongly urged to have a conversation with the potential housing host: by phone, by Skype, or in person if the location allows, in order to help determine if a particular household is a good fit for you.
 The Career Center does not screen a particular housing situation for a particular student, and cannot vouch for any housing situation or assume any risks or liability for injury or loss associated with any site.

-Some financial assistance to students will be available for travel to and from the externship site.
-The Career Center has limited funds to assist externs with travel expenses.
-Financial assistance will be awarded on a sliding scale based on financial need.
+Some financial assistance to students with demonstrated financial need will be available for travel to and from the externship site.
+Financial assistance will be awarded on a sliding scale based on financial need, with a maximum of $600 offered to students.
 (Receipts are required for all expense reimbursements.)
-After the selection process, a financial assistance application form will be available.
-Questions: contact Brian Murphy (email@example.com; x4446) in the Career Center.
-Click here to fill out the Externship Financial Assistance for Travel – Application Form.
+After you have been offered an externship and have accepted it, you can formally apply for financial assistance by filling in and submitting an estimate of your budget using our online financial assistance application form.
+Questions: contact Brian Murphy (firstname.lastname@example.org; x4446) in the Career Center.

 - There are many variants possible in designing externships: rotational design, short-term project driven, involving other alumni, and more.

 - Some hosts offer two externships at the same time.
 This is attractive, in that the externs can “entertain themselves” at times, taking pressure off the hosts.